- The Importance of Interviewing Multiple Real Estate Agents

 While in theory, the answer is yes, you can hire multiple realtors, the truth is that it’s frowned upon.
 Many see working with multiple realtors as unethical or impolite.

 Additionally, there aren’t nearly as many benefits as you’d expect.
 Most realtors will provide you with their full attention and services, only if you are committed to them.
-Some realtors will also make you sign a contract of exclusivity so that legally you are only allowed to work with them.
+Some realtors will also make you sign an exclusive listing agreement, which is a contract of exclusivity that legally requires you to work with only that agent.

 Many realtors have the same tools for finding potential houses for your wants, so having multiple realtors will not speed up the process for you.